desmonty/rnnlib/README.md

 One of the auxiliary goal of this project is to cut any dependencies between the evolutionary algorithms and the recurrent neural netwroks to enable anyone to use it independently.

+# Research Goals
+This library will be used to try to answer the following questions:

+* _Optimizations_
+  * How good are gradient free algorithms in training (r)nn ?
+Metrics: Training Time / Precision / Generalization
+  * Benchmark Several different algorithms against a set of problems.
+* _Weights Augmentation_
+  * Gradient-free optimizations algorithms can be much more time consuming than SGD.
+We could remove this issue by applying dimensionality augmentation technics to generate the weights of the NN with a small intial weigths vector (This can be compared to Genetic Algorithm).
+Hence the goal would be to test different technics to augment small vectors.
+  * Random Sampling
+  * Random Matrix
+  * Random NN
+  * Random * with constraint (e.g. distribution of final weigths).

 ## Daily Todo
 * Think about parameters shared between layers: can the layer be different and share the same parameters ?
 * (optm) randclone weigths: serialized_data holds all weigths -> can be constructed using smaller array with random cloning.